-11/30/22 Classer Nr 17-cv-01017-BEN-JLB Domeur metabolic bans fri treditable and killed band killed ba
+11/30/22 Classer M 17-CV-01017-BEN-JLB Downlegge mit the Soft bans Filed and soft and the soft a

 The other post, Bowie knife statutes 1837-1899, excerpts and analyzes state 19th-century Bowie knife statutes.
 With very rare exceptions, states that chose to regulate Bowie knives treated them the same as other, older, types of fighting knives, namely dirks and/or daggers.
 As described in this post, "Bowie knives" were briefly considered to be a new type of arm, but they were not.
 Bowie knife laws turned into general laws about large knives, and so in statutes, "Bowie knife" was joined by other well-known fighting knives.